-Gladstone Park fosters a culture that encourages staff, volunteers, students, parents, and the school community to raise concerns and complaints.
+GPSC fosters a culture that encourages staff, volunteers, students, parents, and the school community to raise concerns and complaints.
 This makes it more difficult for breaches of the code of conduct, misconduct or abuse to occur and remain hidden.

 We have clear pathways for raising complaints and concerns and responding and this is documented in our school's Complaint Policy.
-The Complaints Policy can be found in this policy document.
+The Complaints Policy can be found at in this Policy document.